GSA/idmanagement.gov/_redirects/README.md

 - If using GitHub, visit the site preview link for your new branch.
 - If developing locally, visit `http://localhost:4000`

 Once on the `Homepage` of the preview or local view of the site, cut and paste the `permalink` address after the domain name in the browser and press enter to navigate to the redirect page.
-If everything is configured correctly, you should be redirected to new destination.
+If everything is configured correctly, you should be redirected to the destination page.
 If not, double chech the destination address for correctness.

+> **Note:** since the destination page is the full address on the live website, this is the address you will be directed to, no matter which development environment you are testing in, local or in a branch preview.

 ### Delay message

 If it has been determined that a delay message needs to be presented to the visitor of a page before sending them to the destination page, do the following.

 Change the `delaytime` in the front matter to the desired amount of time: ( `in milliseconds`):

 - `example: 1 second = 1000 milliseconds`
 - `10000 = 10 seconds`

 Then test your page to make sure the new changes are working. (*see: Testing a new redirect page*)

-You should now land on the redirect page and see the delay message, for a secified amount of time then after the specified amount of time, be directed to the new location.
+You should now land on the redirect page and see the delay message, for a secified amount of time, then after the specified amount of time, be directed to the destination page.